-The Medical Laboratory Technician (MLT) Program is designed to prepare students for employment in medical, clinical, research, and public health laboratories.
+The Medical Laboratory Technician (MLT) program prepares students for lab work in medical, clinical, research, and public health settings.

 As a Medical Laboratory Technician, you could have a career in: